 - 5. To display the cut or fill relative to a surface during stakeout, enable the Cut/Fill to surface switch. - a.
 In the Surface field, select the surface file from the current project folder.
+Only surface files that are set to visible or selectable in the Layer manager are listed.

 Alternatively, in the map select surfaces from BIM files.
-The Surface field indicates the number of surfaces you have selected in the map.

-If you cannot select surfaces in the map, make sure the BIM file is set to selectable in the Layer manager.
-If the Selection mode button b on the BIM toolbar is button is yellow b, tap it and select Surface selection - Individual faces mode.
+If you cannot select surfaces in the map, make sure the BIM file is set to selectable in the Laver manager.
+If the Selection mode button h_o on the BIM toolbar is button is yellow h_o, tap it and select Surface selection - Individual faces mode.